Skip to main content

 #

-At some point, every Microsoft cloud environment hits the same wall: you stop knowing what’s set, where the gaps are, and whether the configuration that exists today matches what was intended.
+At some point, every environment — Microsoft cloud included — hits the same wall: you stop knowing what’s set, where the gaps are, and whether the configuration that exists today matches what was intended.
 Manual discovery doesn’t scale.
 Neither does institutional memory.

 This blog is about building Microsoft cloud environments you can prove.
-The two layers that make this possible — the identity architecture that governs who can change the tenant, and the IaC pipeline that actually makes those changes — are the same design problem at different scopes.
+The two layers that make this possible — the identity architecture that governs every principal (human or workload) that can change the tenant, and the IaC pipeline that delivers those changes — are the same design problem at different scopes.

 The problem: tenant state you can’t account for